 Christoffer Dall, Shih-Wei Li, Jin Tack Lim, Jason Nieh, and Georgios Koloventzos, Proceedings of the 43rd International Symposium on Computer Architecture (ISCA 2016), Seoul, Korea, June 2016.

 I watch a lot of baseball games.
 My favorite team is Chicago White Sox.
-I also enjoy travelling, reading, going to record stores, and exploring New York City.
+I also enjoy travelling, reading, going to record stores, cold brew coffee, and exploring New York City.
 I plan to start reading harry potter by the end of the century.

 “Be not inhospitable to strangers, lest they be angels in disguise.”